 Unfortunately, the large front-wheel design championed by thrill-seeking young men — many of whom took to racing these contraptions at newly founded bicycle clubs across Europe — was not practical for most riders.
-If the rider needed to stop suddenly, momentum carries the entire contraption over the front wheel and landed the rider on his head.
+If the rider needed to stop suddenly, momentum carried the entire contraption over the front wheel and landed the rider on his head.
 This is where the term "taking a header" came into being, according to the IBF.
 Enthusiasm for penny-farthings remained tepid until an English inventor named John Kemp Starley came up with a winning idea for a "safety bicycle" in the 1870s.
-[See also: Explainer: How Do Cyclists Reach Super Fast Speeds?]

 Then, in 1885, Starley introduced the "Rover."
-With its nearly equal-sized wheels, center pivot steering and differential gears that operate with a chain drive, Starley's "Rover" was the first highly practical iteration of the bicycle.
+With its nearly equal-sized wheels, center pivot steering and differential gears that operated with a chain drive, Starley's "Rover" was extremely stable, and the first highly practical iteration of the bicycle.

 The number of bicycles in use boomed from an estimated 200,000 in 1889 to 1 million in 1899, according to the NMAH.